[Newbie Engineer's Memo] How to change from FTP to SFTP using proftpd

 Problem

-If you want to abolish FTP communication for security reasons,
+If you want to discontinue FTP communication for security reasons,

-you can do so by restricting FTP communication with LIMIT and removing the IP permission for the corresponding port in the security group.
+you can do so by restricting FTP communication with LIMIT and removing the IP permission for the relevant port in the security group.

-However, I was unable to close the port's LISTEN state...
+However, I couldn't close the port's LISTEN state...

 # FTP<Limit LOGIN> DenyAll # Deny FTP connections</Limit> LoadModule mod_sftp.c # Load the SFTP module # SFTP<IfModule mod_sftp.c><VirtualHost 0.0.0.0><Limit LOGIN> AllowAll # Allow SFTP connections</Limit> SFTPEngine on # Enable the SFTP engine SFTPLog /var/log/sftp.log # Specify the log file DefaultRoot ~ # Specify the default root # Virtual user settings AuthUserFile /etc/ftppasswd # Specify the path to the file containing user information used for authentication AuthGroupFile /etc/ftpgroup # Specify the path to the file containing group information used for authentication AuthOrder mod_auth_file.c # Specify the authentication order Port 8022 # Specify the port for SFTP # Use the hostkey from sshd SFTPHostKey /etc/ssh/ssh_host_rsa_key # Specify the host key for SFTP</VirtualHost></IfModule>